matthewogtong/matthewogtong/README.md

 <br />

 ## 👋:
-I'm a Developer based in Philadelphia.
+I'm an iOS developer based in Philadelphia who's passionate about building with SwiftUI and the endless possibilities it brings.
-I am highly enthusiastic about iOS development and committed to continually enhancing my skills and expertise in this field.
+Deeply committed to Apple's ecosystem, I am constantly exploring the latest iOS SDKs and features to create cutting-edge, user-friendly apps.
+I am incredibly excited to continually learn, grow, and adapt my skills and expertise in the dynamic and ever-evolving world of iOS development!
 <br>
 ### Currently I am working on: